 The upfront payment of 120,000 shares of ContraVir Series B Convertible Preferred Stock was valued at \$1.5 million at the time of the agreement.
 The Company recorded this amount as a long-term investment and deferred revenue, which is included in accrued liabilities in the Consolidated Balance Sheets.
-Upon completion of the transfer of the IND and technical know-how related to CMX157, the Company will recognize the upfront payment as revenue.
-As of December 31, 2014, this transfer had not been completed.
-As of December 31, 2014, the fair value of the investment was \$1.8 million.
+Upon completion of the transfer of the IND and technical know-how related to CMX157 in April 2015, the Company recognized the \$1.5 million upfront payment as revenue.
+As of December 31, 2015, the fair value of the investment was \$1.5 million.